How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Results

+F1 score is often considered a better metric than overall accuracy to describe the overall performance because it combines two more descriptive metrics, precision and recall.
+The Majority Vote ensemble, WorldCover, and GLAD achieved the highest mean F1 score over all countries, closely followed by Digital Earth Africa.
+WorldCover achieved the highest mean precision (user's accuracy) score, followed by GLAD.
+Digital Earth Africa achieved the highest mean recall (producer's accuracy) score, followed by GFSAD and Nabil et al.\cite{nabil2022constructing}

+Considering the number of mean metrics for which a map scores highest or second highest, WorldCover comes in first (highest metric for 3 of 4 metrics) and GLAD comes in second (highest or second-highest metric for 3 of 4 metrics), Digital Earth Africa and the Majority Vote come in third (highest or second-highest metric for 2 out of 4 metrics).
+The lowest-performing maps were Copernicus, GlobCover, ASAP, ESA-CCI, and Dynamic World.

 There is a large disparity in the magnitude of the performance metrics between countries.
 The last column of Table \ref{tab:metrics} reports each metric averaged across all maps for each country evaluated.
-The average F1 score ranges from as low as $0.20 \pm 0.08$ for Mali to $0.71 \pm 0.01$ for Tanzania.
-The average F1 score falls below 0.6 for all but two of the eight countries (Rwanda and Tanzania).
-The precision score is also very low for some countries, particularly Mali, with an average precision of $0.14 \pm 0.03$.
-This illustrates that even though some maps may perform better than others, overall cropland classification in these countries remains challenging.
+The average F1 score ranges from as low as $0.21 \pm 0.22$ for Mali to $0.71 \pm 0.16$ for Rwanda.
+The average F1 score is below 0.7 for all countries except Rwanda.
+The precision score is also very low for some countries, particularly Mali, with an average precision of $0.15 \pm 0.06$.
+This illustrates that even though some maps may perform better than others, accurate cropland classification in these countries remains challenging.